 I want the General Pharmaceutical Council (GPhC) to be tough, challenging, but also understanding.
 Pharmacists are asking for help, they are under immense pressure, they can’t fight this ongoing battle alone.
 There is a mismatch between the GPhC’s response and what pharmacists on the ground are experiencing.
 Why is that?
 How can we ensure the GPhC sees the real picture and take steps to protect patients from harm and reduces the negative impact on pharmacist health and wellbeing?
 Yes, pharmacists in pharmacies are best placed to decide on staffing levels, but they aren’t being allowed to.
 That is the problem.

 And finally, there are some elephants in the room that have yet to be mentioned, and it does raise questions in pharmacists’ minds.
-Perhaps the most glaring is that our RPS chief executive, Paul Bennett, was superintendent and director of professional services at Boots from 2008-2013.
-RPS members and potential members will, quite rightly, be keen to hear how he tackled this crucial issue and what his thoughts are on the subject now.
+What did RPS chief executive, Paul Bennett, do in his role when he was superintendent and director of professional services at Boots from 2008-2013 to address this problem?
+And what does he think about the situation now?

-As a member I’m certainly interested in the answers.
-I don’t take any pleasure in posing these questions (the opposite in fact, it’s very uncomfortable), but these and others have to be answered if we want an open debate.
+If I were the RPS, I’d look at answering these questions — I don’t know the answers, but pharmacists who have contacted me want to know.
+I don’t take any pleasure in asking these questions (the opposite in fact, it’s very uncomfortable), but somebody has to if we want an open debate.

-And finally, let’s be absolutely clear, this isn’t a single employer issue occurring in a handful of pharmacies; it’s much bigger than that (pharmacists on the ground know this), and it’s one that poses a serious threat to the profession and to the public.
-The community pharmacy funding cuts certainly aren’t going to improve things.
+And finally, let’s be absolutely clear, this isn’t a single employer issue occurring in a handful of pharmacies, it’s much bigger than that, and it’s one that poses a serious threat to the profession and to the public.
+The community pharmacy funding cuts of course aren’t going to improve things.

-Now isn’t a time for being diplomatic, defensive, or divisive, it’s a time for action, collaboration and positive outcomes.
+Now isn’t a time for being defensive, diplomatic or divisive, it’s a time for listening, collaborating and acting for the good of the profession and for patients.